tahsinkose/hector-moveit/README.md

 ### Getting Started
 This project depends on MoveIt! framework and Gazebo 9.
-In order to get all necessary packages, run the command:
+In order to get all necessary packages, run the commands:

 ```Shell
 sudo apt-get install ros-kinetic-moveit*